joelouthan/theologic.us/content/posts/2-ordo-salutis/2018-06-07-ordo-salutis-viii-christs-finished-work-we-are-protected.md

 css: "home-devos"
 draft: false
 ---

+> Matthew 1:21 (CSB) She will give birth to a son, and you are to name him Jesus, because he will save his people from their sins.”

 This has been one of the most difficult chapters to write because there is so much to be packed into the doctrine of propitiation.
 The only way I could approach this is to start at the beginning and start at the high altitude and work our way down.
 To understand propitiation, we must understand God, his law, his love and his holiness.

 What can incite the wrath of God?
 It is when we decide that we don’t need his way but we insist on own our way.
 Parents recognize this in their own kids.
 But what about our own lives.
 We are not talking about wanting cookies for breakfast and not getting them.
 We are talking about dismissing God’s words for life entirely and try to save ourselves.
 In that vein, the world thinks that surely because God is love, then he can simply overlook such details and give us a free pass, perhaps even grade on a curve.